Smith42/astroddpm/README.md

     <img src="./figs/shuffled_letters.png" width="80%"><img>
 </p>

-The full code will be released once the review process is concluded.
+The full code and trained models will be released once the review process is concluded.

 ## Citing